dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 ### Contact

-This is the information you provided when you moved the domain.
-This is the [ownership contact information](/articles/changing-domain-contact/) for WHOIS.
+This is the information you provided when you moved the domain, and the WHOIS [ownership contact information](/articles/changing-domain-contact/).
 You shouldn't need to make any changes to this unless there's an error, or your information changes.

 You'll see the option to [enable WHOIS Privacy](/articles/whois-privacy/).
 This is at your discretion.
 Per GDPR, common TLDs like `.COM` automatically redact the information in WHOIS.
-You can learn more about this [here](/articles/domain-privacy-after-gdpr/).
+You can learn more in [this article](/articles/domain-privacy-after-gdpr/).

 ### Activity